doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

 Multiple Document Types in a Collection
 ---------------------------------------

 You can easily store multiple types of documents in a single collection.
-It only requires that you specify the same collection name on multiple documents and specify the ``discriminatorMap`` for each document in the collection.
+This requires specifying the same collection name, ``discriminatorField``, and (optionally) ``discriminatorMap`` mapping options for each class that will share the collection.
 Here is an example:

 .. code-block:: php